Modeling oxygen-void interactions in uranium nitride: Results

 Note that the adsorption energy of O atoms in above-U sites is the same as that of O in a hollow site (\cref{Tab:Ead}).
 To confirm that the above-U site is stable, we shifted the oxygen atom by 0.2 {\AA} toward the hollow site, and it relaxed back to the above-U site.
 One way to account for the above-U sites in our model is to multiply $[ v_i^\text{(s)} ]$ by 2, as outlined in \ref{App1}.
 The bridge site is marked as unstable since oxygen atoms in this configuration relax to the above-U position.
 The largest adsorption energy is that of the above-N site (equivalent to a site on the U sublattice).

 The oxygen adsorption energies in \cref{Tab:Ead} are reported with the chemical potential of oxygen taken from the oxide as the reference state (i.e., \cref{Eq:OxidePot}).
 As explained earlier, however, the more appropriate oxygen reference state is oxygen pre-existing in UN as an impurity.
 In this case, the relevant chemical potential is that shown in \cref{Fig:uO}.
 The adsorption energies of oxygen relative to that chemical potential are shown in \cref{Fig:EadONs,Fig:EadOis} for $\text{O}_\text{N}^\text{(s)}$ and $\text{O}_i^\text{(s)}$, respectively.
 Comparing these adsorption energies to those in \cref{Tab:Ead}, we can differentiate between two cases: While oxygen adsorption on external surfaces reduces surface energy both as $\text{O}_\text{N}^\text{(s)}$ and $\text{O}_i^\text{(s)}$, pre-existing oxygen in UN adsorbing on internal void surfaces reduces the surface energy only when adsorbing as $\text{O}_\text{N}^\text{(s)}$.
 In contrast, $\text{O}_i^\text{(s)}$ increases the surface energy of internal void surfaces.
-This behavior is due to the different reference states of oxygen in both cases.